-A thesis statement is one sentence that expresses the main idea of a research paper or essay.
-It makes a claim, directly answering a question.
-A thesis statement must be very specific, indicating statements that are about to be made in your paper and supported by specific evidence.
+As you can see in the thesis statement examples below, you must be very specific, summarizing points that are about to be made in your paper, and supported by specific evidence.
 Generally, your thesis statement can be the last line of the first paragraph in your research paper or essay.

 Good: Americans should add exercise to their daily morning routine because it not only keeps their bodies at a healthy weight but also reduces the risk of high blood pressure.

 - Here, we've made several specifications i.e. Americans (not everyone), the morning routine (not the evening), weight maintenance, and high blood pressure prevention.
 Your research actually becomes easier when you have very specific objectives.

 - Bad: High levels of alcohol consumption are bad for you.